EvanTeGreat/WorldGuessrCoords/README.md

 green banner is draggable

-if making a bookmarklet and running it doesn't work, enter the code in the console of inspect element
+if making a bookmarklet and running it doesn't work, enter the code in the console of CTRL+SHIFT+I